TheRegisb/pics-trigger/README.md

 # pics-trigger
-Create a "Triggerd" effect out of an image.
+Create a "Triggered" effect out of an image.
+# Prerequisites
+CMake version 3.1 or higher, SFML version 2.5 and a C++ compiler.